material-components/material-components-android/docs/theming/Motion.md

 an app.

-Before you can use the motion library, you need to add a dependency on the Material Components for Android library.
-For more information, go to the [Getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md) page.
+Before you can use the motion library, you need to add a dependency on the Material Components for Android library (version 1.2.0-beta01 or later).
+For more information, go to the

-_**Note:** Motion is only available on API level 21 (Android 5.0 Lollipop) and up.
-Additionally, the transitions included in the motion library are built using the Android Framework Transition library (`android.transition`), **not** the AndroidX Transition library (`androidx.transition`).
-Make sure any `Transition` being used in conjunction with the transitions provided extends `android.transition.*` and not `androidx.transition.*`._
+[Getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md)
+page.

+_**Note:** Motion for Android includes two packages - `com.google.android.material.transition` and `com.google.android.material.transition.platform`.
+The `transition` package is built using the AndroidX Transition library (`androidx.transition`), is available down to API level 14, and is the prefered way of implementing motion.
+The `transition.platform` package contains the same set of transitions, built with the Android Framework Transition library (`android.transition`).
+The `transition.platform` package is available down to API level 21 (Android 5.0 Lollipop) and should only be used for Activity or Window transitions._

 Material Components for Android provides support for all four motion patterns defined in the Material spec.